ARMmbed/mbed-os/docs/design-documents/design_template.md

     - [Custom Headings Here](#custom-headings-here)

 ### Revision history
-1.0 - A brief description for this version, e.g. Initial revision - Author name - Date
+1.0 - A brief description for this version, e.g. Initial revision - Author name - Date.
+NOTE: You may also specify the Mbed OS version this revision of design-document applies to.
 1.1 - Added new section - Author name - Date

 # Introduction